- 01. Differences between an Acoustic Guitar and Electric Guitar.

 With over 1.5 million electric guitars sold each year, the world has seen its share of electric guitarists!
+You can meet a guitar player everywhere you walk these days!

 The electric guitar attracts many beginner guitarists who want to master the instrument of their favorite guitar-idols like Slash, Jimi Hendrix, Lenny Kravitz and Carlos Santana.
+And if all these different people can learn how to play guitar, there is no reason why you can't do it too!

 But learning the electric guitar is different from training on acoustic, folk or classical guitars.
 For one, the neck of this instrument is generally thinner, and the strings are closer to the bridge, producing a sound that resonates better.